loczei/factions/README.md

-Simple factions plugin written in Kotlin (unfinished)
+Simple factions plugin written in Kotlin (Work in progress)